peteash10/blog.peteashton.com/_posts/2017-12-30-how-to-help-fat-fluffs.md

 ![Tea break with the Fat Fluffs residents.](http://blog.peteashton.com/images/fatfluffs1.jpg) *Tea break with the permanent Fat Fluffs residents.*

-Since they helped us bond Bunminster and Joy, and in the process brought Clem into our lives, we've been quite attached to the [Fat Fluffs rabbit rescue](http://www.fatfluffs.com) near Solihull.
+Since they helped us bond Bunminster and Joy, and in the process brought Clem into our lives, we've been quite attached to the [Fat Fluffs rabbit rescue](http://www.fatfluffs.com), based in a village between Birmingham and Coventry.
 It's similar to most animal rescues but only takes rabbits, which means they're not tacked onto the side of the dog and cat kennels and are given the priority they might need.

 Fat Fluffs is also a sanctuary, housing a pack of 10-20 rabbits which cannot be rehomed for health or personality reasons, but their primary mission is to accept any and all unwanted rabbits, get them healthy and rehome as many as possible.